PatWie/tfGo/README.md

-# Policy-Network from AlphaGO in TensorFlow
+# Policy-Network (SL) from AlphaGO in TensorFlow

-Yet another re-implementation of the policy-network from Deepmind's AlphaGo.
+Yet another re-implementation of the policy-network (supervised) from Deepmind's AlphaGo.
 This uses a C++ backend to compute the feature planes presented in the [Nature-Paper](https://gogameguru.com/i/2016/03/deepmind-mastering-go.pdf) and a custom fileformat for efficient storage.
-To train the network it uses the dataflow and multi-GPU setup of[TensorPack](https://github.com/ppwwyyxx/tensorpack).
+To train the network it uses the dataflow and multi-GPU setup of [TensorPack](https://github.com/ppwwyyxx/tensorpack).

 # Fileformat